aswain009/java-oop-class-notes/week-two.md

     - if a subclass implements an interface, it must define each method listed in the interface
     - there are no properties defined in an interface
 - you can design a program to have an interface the then an abstract superclass that implements the interface, then subclasses that extend the abstract class
-    - let's say we have an interface Person, that describes what each Person type _has_ to be able to do
+    - let's say we have an `interface Person`, that describes what each `Person` type _has_ to be able to do
-    - then an abstract class (AbstractPerson) either implements each method from the interface _or_ marks it abstract to force the subclasses to implement them
+    - then an abstract class (`AbstractPerson`) either implements each method from the interface _or_ marks it abstract to force the subclasses to implement them
-    - each subclass that extends AbstractPerson must implement any methods marked as abstract in AbstractPerson
+    - each subclass that extends `AbstractPerson` must implement any methods marked as abstract in `AbstractPerson`

 ### implicit and explicit object conversion
 - implicit
     - objects of a subclass can be used anywhere that a superclass object can be used without having to be cast into the parent type
-    - if you have a Student object, it can be used anywhere a Person object is required (assuming Student extends/implements Person)
+    - if you have a `Student` object, it can be used anywhere a `Person` object is required (assuming `Student` extends/implements `Person`)
 - explicit
     - explicit conversion is when an object is cast into another type
-    - a Person object has to be cast with `(Student)personObject` if you want to use Student methods on it
+    - a `Person` object has to be cast with `(Student)personObject` if you want to use `Student` methods on it

-###  final, public, protected, and private

-### equals and toString methods for base, derived, and composed classes
+### overriding equals method
-- the default `equals()` method in the Object class only returns true if the objects being compared are the exact same object
+- the default `equals()` method in the `Object` class only returns true if the objects being compared are the exact same object
 ```
 Person x = new Person("tony");
 Person y = x;